wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 If you are rapidly prototyping and developing your application and simply want to lift off the ground quickly, then it is useful to start locally and gradually migrate towards a client/server architecture.

-To switch to client/server, all you need to do is remove the `clientRegionShortcut` attribute configuration from the `@EnableEntityDefinedRegions` annotation declaration:
+To switch to client/server, all you need to do is startup a gfsh locator(s) and server(s) and SBDG will automatically detect your topology.
+`@EnableEntityDefinedRegions` annotation declaration:

 **Client/Server Topology Region Configuration.**

+    @SpringBootApplication
+    @EnableClusterAware
     @EnableEntityDefinedRegions(basePackageClasses = Customer.class)

     class CustomerServiceApplication { }

-The default value for the `clientRegionShortcut` attribute is `ClientRegionShortcut.PROXY`.
-This means no data is stored locally.
-All data is sent from the client to one or more servers in a cluster.

-However, if we try to run the application, it will fail:

-**NoAvailableServersException.**

-    Caused by: org.apache.geode.cache.client.NoAvailableServersException
-        at org.apache.geode.cache.client.internal.pooling.ConnectionManagerImpl.borrowConnection(ConnectionManagerImpl.java:234) ~[geode-core-1.2.1.jar:?]
-        at org.apache.geode.cache.client.internal.OpExecutorImpl.execute(OpExecutorImpl.java:136) ~[geode-core-1.2.1.jar:?]
-        at org.apache.geode.cache.client.internal.OpExecutorImpl.execute(OpExecutorImpl.java:115) ~[geode-core-1.2.1.jar:?]
-        at org.apache.geode.cache.client.internal.PoolImpl.execute(PoolImpl.java:763) ~[geode-core-1.2.1.jar:?]
-        at org.apache.geode.cache.client.internal.QueryOp.execute(QueryOp.java:58) ~[geode-core-1.2.1.jar:?]
-        at org.apache.geode.cache.client.internal.ServerProxy.query(ServerProxy.java:70) ~[geode-core-1.2.1.jar:?]
-        at org.apache.geode.cache.query.internal.DefaultQuery.executeOnServer(DefaultQuery.java:456) ~[geode-core-1.2.1.jar:?]
-        at org.apache.geode.cache.query.internal.DefaultQuery.execute(DefaultQuery.java:338) ~[geode-core-1.2.1.jar:?]
-        at org.springframework.data.gemfire.GemfireTemplate.find(GemfireTemplate.java:311) ~[spring-data-geode-2.0.14.RELEASE.jar:2.0.14.RELEASE]
-        at org.springframework.data.gemfire.repository.support.SimpleGemfireRepository.count(SimpleGemfireRepository.java:129) ~[spring-data-geode-2.0.14.RELEASE.jar:2.0.14.RELEASE]
-        ...
-        at example.app.crm.CustomerServiceApplication.lambda$runner$0(CustomerServiceApplication.java:59) ~[classes/:?]
-        at org.springframework.boot.SpringApplication.callRunner(SpringApplication.java:783) ~[spring-boot-2.0.9.RELEASE.jar:2.0.9.RELEASE]

-The client is expecting there to be a cluster of servers to communicate with and to store/access data from.
-Clearly, there are no servers or cluster running yet.
+The ClusterAware auto configuration determines the topology by determining whether there is a cluster of servers to communicate with and to store/access data from.
+Clearly,there are no servers or cluster running yet.

 There are several ways in which to start a cluster.
-For example, you may use Spring to configure and bootstrap the cluster, which has been demonstrated [here](../index.html#geode-cluster-configuration-bootstrapping).
+For example, you may use Spring to configure and bootstrap the cluster, which has been demonstrated [here](https://geode.apache.org/docs/guide/14/configuring/chapter_overview.html).

-Although, for this example, we are going to use the tools provided with Apache Geode, or Pivotal GemFire, i.e. *Gfsh* (GemFire/Geode Shell) for reasons that will become apparent later.
+Although, for this example, we are going to use the tools provided with Apache Geode, or VMWare Tanzu  GemFire, i.e. *Gfsh* (GemFire/Geode Shell) for reasons that will become apparent later.

 You need to [download](https://geode.apache.org/releases/) and [install](https://geode.apache.org/docs/guide/18/prereq_and_install.html)